-A. French and Spanish are taught on different sides of the timetable so it is not possible to have lessons in both.
+A. French, German and Spanish are taught at the same time so it is not possible to have lessons in both.
 Turkish is taught in a separate block so you can sellect that if you are able to speak, read, listen and write in Turkish.
 We have a large number of 'Community Language' entries each year for students that can speak, read, listen and write in another language.
 Please fill this in on the options form if this applies to you.